Claudio Migliorelli

 Contact

-I'm not on social networks, except that Twitter which I don't use much anymore.
+I'm not on social networks, except Twitter which I don't use much anymore.
 To contact me, feel free to use the following platforms:

 - E-mail: claudio.migliorelli@mail.polimi.it